-POSTPONEMENT OF HEARING: Permission can be given by the hearing panel chair or by the Chair and Vice Chair of the Professional Standards Committee.
-(Adopted 10/12)
+POSTPONEMENT OF HEARING: Permission can be given by the hearing panel chair or by the Chair and

 STATEMENTS OF PROFESSIONAL STANDARDS POLICY APPLICABLE TO ARBITRATION PROCEEDINGS

 1. Article 17, Code of Ethics

 "In the event of contractual disputes or specific non-contractual disputes as defined in Standards of Practice 17-4 between REALTORS® (Principals) associated with different firms, arising out of their relationship as REALTORS®, the REALTORS® shall mediate the dispute.
 If the dispute is not resolved through mediation, REALTORS® shall submit the dispute to arbitration in accordance with the policies of the Board rather than litigate the matter."
 (Adopted 10/12)